fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 When Musa and Harun arrive in the court of Pharaoh and proclaim their prophethood to the Pharaoh, the Pharaoh begins questioning Musa about the God he follows.
 The Quran narrates that Musa answers the Pharaoh by stating that he follows the God who gives everything its form and guides them.
 The Pharaoh then inquires about the generations who passed before them, and Musa answers that knowledge of the previous generations is with God.

-The Quran also mentions the Pharaoh questioning Musa: “And what is the Lord of the worlds?”
+The Quran also mentions the Pharaoh questioning Musa: "And what is the Lord of the worlds?"
 Musa replies that God is the lord of the heavens, the earth and what is between them.
 The Pharaoh then reminds Musa of his childhood with them and the killing of the man he has done.
 Musa admits that he has committed the deed in ignorance, but insists that he is now forgiven and guided by God.
 Pharaoh accuses him of being mad and threatens to imprison him if he continues to proclaim that the Pharaoh is not the true god.
 Musa informs him that he has come with manifest signs from God.

     Allah said.
 "Nay!
 Go you both with Our Signs.
 Verily!
 We shall be with you, listening.
 And when you both come to Pharaoh, say: 'We are the Messengers of the Lord of the Alamin (mankind, jinn and all that exists), - So allow the children of Israel to go with us.